KarlEdwards/Photogrammetric-Potsherd-Profile/README.md

 * Adjust the height of the camera on the tripod so the center of the lense is at the same height as the center of the artifact to be photographed
 <img src="https://github.com/KarlEdwards/Photogrammetric-Potsherd-Profile/blob/master/illustration_stage.JPG" width="500">

-### Place the artifact on a turntable and take photographs at 10-degree intervals
+### Place the artifact on the turntable and take photographs at roughly 10-degree intervals
 <img src="https://github.com/KarlEdwards/Photogrammetric-Potsherd-Profile/blob/master/illustration_every_ten_degrees.png" width="500">

 ### Convert the image files to a textured mesh